SIZO-2: Torture

 Detainees displaying any signs of Ukrainian patriotism (such as having tattoos with national symbols or speaking Ukrainian) or resisting the guards are subjected to more extreme torture, such as being tied upside-down to wall-attached bars and beaten, or drowning in tubs.
 Other methods of torture include physical restraint, electric shocks (phone call to Putin, electric chair), forced stress positions, rape, as well as psychological torture such as forced nudity, rape threats and others.
 Muslim inmates are forbidden to pray and use any Islam-related words.
 If a detainee faints during torture, guards use smelling salts to return them to consciousness and resume torture afterwards.
 Former inmates say that hearing the screams of tortured victims was one of the worst experiences of their detainment.

 Former detainees say that they were forbidden to laugh or smile and had to learn patriotic Russian poems, songs and the Russian anthem.
 SIZO-2 prisoners are held in the state of near starvation: they get food only once a day, and it consists of several spoons of watery soup or pasta, sometimes mouldy or with floating cockroaches.
 Access to water is often limited or denied; tap water has greenish colour and a foul smell.
 Inmates lose a lot of weight while in SIZO-2.

 Former inmates report that no medical care is administered, but the resident paramedic does call for an ambulance for serious conditions; however, it can take many hours or even a day for the doctors to arrive.
 At least 15 prisoners of war died in SIZO-2: some from torture, including "priyomka", while others committed suicide.
+In 2022, Polish citizen Krzysztof Galos died in SIZO-2 due to extensive torture.

-As of early 2025, some reports indicate that the conditions in SIZO-2 have improved.
+The most extreme cases of torture occurred in SIZO-2 in 2022.
+As of early 2025, some reports indicate that the conditions there have improved.
 Now it is commonly used to scare prisoners of war and other detainees held in other facilities.
+According to Memorial, those Ukrainian inmates who have not had an active criminal case open against them were moved to the SIZO-3 in Kizel; the rest are still kept there.